diagrams/geometry/README.md

   alias type classes (`OrderedField`, etc.) have been moved here.

 * `Diagrams.Tangent` has merged into `Geometry.Parametric` since this is
-  alls it really gets used for.
+  all it really gets used for.
 (I'm trying to reduce the total number of modules since there's so many)

 * The `Alignable` class has been removed.
 Alignment functions now use